-Also use Worksheet 7 instead of Worksheet 6 for any activity with two or more transactions that are reported on the same form or schedule but must be separately identified for tax purposes; for example, capital losses that are 28% rate losses and those that are not.
+Also use Worksheet 7 instead of Worksheet 6 for any activity with two or more transactions that are reported on the same form or schedule but must be separately identified for tax purposes.
+Transactions that must be separately identified include (a) capital losses that are 28% rate losses and those that are not and (b) pre-May 6 and post-May 5 dispositions.